sagemath/trac_to_gh/Issue 2105.md

 # Issue 2105: Constructor for ntl.GF2X polynomials does not take Polynomials over  GF(2) as advertised by docstring

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2105

 Original creator: malb